-The decisions taken in your annual Digital Marketing planning influence everything from the planning to the execution of actions.
+The decisions are taken in your annual Digital Marketing planning to influence everything from the planning to the execution of actions.
 Thus, your actions need to be consistent with the current market situation and how your company positions itself in it.

 Know and analyze your competition and other companies that are inserted in your market (suppliers, customers, intermediaries).
 But, as the market is not controllable and can change over time, it is important to always analyze these possible changes, their impact in the short term and trends for the future.

-From the moment you know your market better and constantly seek to update this information, you will be able to add differential to your products/services to reach an even larger number of potential customers, adapt to the scenario and obtain better results.
+From the moment you know your market better and constantly seek to update this information, you will be able to add a differential to your products/services to reach an even larger number of potential customers, adapt to the scenario and obtain better results.

 4 – Follow the execution of the work

 Always analyze data and review the company’s diagnosis.
 The sooner you detect a problem or difficulty and start taking action, the less negative impact can be and the less brusque efforts to remedy it.

 An important point in this monitoring is to define the data that will be analyzed, who will analyze it and how often it will occur for each one.
 This is information that will always be different and will depend on the metrics you choose to analyze.

 Choosing the most important metrics will depend a lot on your market and your current reality.
 Keep in mind that the analysis you do daily is not the same as the monthly and that, for example, the sales area will not analyze the same metrics on a weekly basis as the marketing area.